dart-lang/site-www/src/_guides/language/sound-faq.md

 <a name="can-i-use-it-today"></a>
 ### Can I use strong mode today?

 Yes!
-Strong mode is enforced by Dart Analyzer which you can enable today.
 We encourage you to start migrating your code now to take advantage of the new type system that finds errors at compile time (rather than letting your users discover them).
 You may even find bugs that have been lurking in your code.
 For more information, see
 [How to enable strong mode](sound-dart#how-to-enable-strong-mode).

 <a name="does-it-affect-runtime-behavior"></a>